thedac/charm-neutron-gateway/README.md

 These are both required in a fully functional Neutron Openstack deployment.

+If the port to be used for external traffic is consistent accross all quantum gateways then is can be specified by simply setting ext-port to the nic id e.g.

+    quantum-gateway:
+        ext-port: eth2

+However, if it varies between hosts then the mac addresses of the external nics for each host can be passed as a comma seperated list e.g.

+    quantum-gateway:
+        ext-port: <MAC ext port host 1>, <MAC ext port host 2>, <MAC ext port host 3>

 If multiple floating pools are needed then an L3 agent (which corresponds to a quantum-gateway for the sake of this charm) is needed for each one.
 Each gateway needs to be deployed as a seperate service so that the external